-For lower back pain, providing support behind your lower back, often with a back roll or even a couple of pillows (which a flight attendant may be more than willing to give you), is a good way to prevent slouching that may lead to back pain and to keep your spine straight.
+For lower back pain, providing support behind your lower back, often with a back roll or even a couple of pillows (which a flight attendant should be more than willing to give you), is a good way to prevent slouching that may lead to back pain and to keep your spine straight.

 - One forum member talked about how he brings a neck pillow on board to help with his neck pain.

-- Back braces, tube-shaped pillows with microfibers inside and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.
+- Back braces, tube-shaped pillows with microfibers inside, and other materials providing support are common companions of passengers with back pain and can be purchased inexpensively at many stores.